-The Backend field allows you to choose between Memcached and Redis for your cache.
+When you enable Page Caching, you can choose between Memcached and Redis for your site's backend cache.
 With Memcached there is no additional configuration required from your side, as it uses the same instance used for the WordPress Object Cache.

 If you want to use Redis instead, you will have to deploy Redis and specify its Host and Port.

 Both Memcached and Redis allow you to setup which query parameters should be included or ignored by the cache.
 If a request contains at least one query parameter that is not present in these fields, the cache is skipped.
 So, to avoid this, setup the following:

 - Included Query Parameters - the parameters you enter here will be included in the cache key and if they have different values they will be saved as different pages in the cache; these are the query parameters that influence the content that is rendered on the page, like page_id, category_name, page (if permalinks are not enabled); for example,

 presslabs.com/blog?page=2will be served from cache and it will be different from